Dougy140/Face-Detection-Media-pipe/README.md

 # Face-Detection-Media-pipe
-Implemented media pipe to detect faces with short and long ranges.
+Implemented media pipe to detect faces for short and long range distance.